Demo 3: Inner Product Spaces#

 init_printing()

-To avoid writing this everytime we want a inner product we define the function inner:
+This can be computed using Sympy with the command x1.dot(x2, conjugate_convention = 'right').
+To avoid writing this every time we want an inner product, we define the function inner:

 def inner(x1: Matrix,x2: Matrix):